gonzalomarcote/phono/README.md

 # Phono
-Personal IoT bot with arduino to get data from some sensors and API to interact with.
+Personal IoT bot with arduino to get data from some sensors and API to interact with them.

 ## Backend
 Python backend based in Flask - https://www.flaskapi.org/